cataclysmbnteam/Cataclysm-BN/doc/JSON_INFO.md

 "burst": 5,                // Number of shots fired in burst mode "clip_size": 100,          // Maximum amount of ammo that can be loaded "ups_charges": 0,          // Additionally to the normal ammo (if any), a gun can require some charges from an UPS.
 This also works on mods.
 Attaching a mod with ups_charges will add/increase ups drain on the weapon.
-"reload": 450,             // Amount of time to reload, 100 = 1 second = 1 "turn"
+"reload": 450,             // Amount of time to reload, 100 = 1 second = 1 "turn".
+Default 100.
-"built_in_mods": ["m203"], //An array of mods that will be integrated in the weapon using the IRREMOVABLE tag.
+"built_in_mods": ["m203"], // An array of mods that will be integrated in the weapon using the IRREMOVABLE tag.
-"default_mods": ["m203"]   //An array of mods that will be added to a weapon on spawn.
+"default_mods": ["m203"]   // An array of mods that will be added to a weapon on spawn.
 "barrel_length": "30 mL",  // Amount of volume lost when the barrel is sawn.
 Approximately 250 ml per inch is a decent approximation.
 "valid_mod_locations": [ [ "accessories", 4 ], [ "grip", 1 ] ],  // The valid locations for gunmods and the mount of slots for that location.
 ```